 - You may need to use tweezers to move the flowers if they are small and delicate.

-How do you pick and prepare edible flowers?
+When should you pick edible flowers?

-Cut edible flowers early in the morning when the flavors will be more intense.
+Whether you're picking lavender, lilacs, or another beautiful bloom, collect them early in the morning when the flavors will be more intense.
 Once picked, it's a good idea to allow them to sit undisturbed for a while so that any pollen beetles and other insects can crawl away.

-Washing edible flowers
+How to wash edible flowers

 If you need to wash the flowers, dip them in a bowl of cold water and gently shake dry, or carefully pat with kitchen towel.

 How to prepare edible flowers